asev/homeassistant-uponor/README.md

 ## Supported devices

+This integration co
-This integration communicates with Uponor Smatrix Pulse communication module R-208.
+mmunicates with Uponor Smatrix Pulse communication module R-208.
 It should work with all controllers that support this module.

 ## Installation

-1. Startup and configure heating system on Uponor Smatrix mobile app.
+1. Startup and configure your system on Uponor Smatrix mobile app.
 Make sure you are able to control heating via the app.
 System has to be connected to the local network and you should know it's IP address.

+2. Install "Uponor Smatrix Pulse" integration on HACS

-2. Copy the custom_components folder to your own Home Assistant /config folder.
+OR copy the custom_components folder to your own Home Assistant /config folder.

-OR add https://github.com/asev/homeassistant-uponor as _Custom repository_ in HACS with _Integration_ category.

 3. Enable the component by adding the following in your `configuration.yml`:
 ```yaml